gerivanc/entropy-password-generator/GETTING_STARTED_WINDOWS.md

 ### Option 1: Install from PyPI (Stable Version)

-This is the easiest method to get started with the latest stable release (v0.5.9).
+This is the easiest method to get started with the latest stable release.
+Visit the [PyPI project page](https://pypi.org/project/entropy-password-generator/) for additional details on the latest development release.

 1. **Open PowerShell**:
    - Press `Win + S`, type `PowerShell`, and select **Windows PowerShell**.